aery32/aery32-refguide/source/clsdrv/periph_iodma.rst

 Aery32 Framework implements two types of peripheral DMA drivers, input and output.
 Input type driver can transfer data from a peripheral to memory whereas output type driver transfers data from memory to a peripheral.
-For example, when using USART peripheral to communicate with PC, input DMA writes data from PC to MCU and output DMA from MCU to PC.
+For example, when using USART peripheral to communicate with PC, input DMA transmit data from PC to MCU and output DMA from MCU to PC.

 Class instantiation